 The interesting thing about sandhi effects is that they don’t happen if the person speaking leaves a gap or pause in their speech.
 The pause, however slight, which we leave at the end of a sentence is enough to stop the effects from taking place.
 The phrase, “I studied law in England where I live” would typically have an /r/ inserted after law (and after where, the final /r/ of this word not usually being pronounced in such dialects).
 Yet, if we break up the phrase in two, “I studied law.
 In England where I live…” there would be no /r/ sound inserted after law.

-- That sandhi effects are present in the spoken language but unrepresented in the main body of the text; the line break causes an uncertainty in the writer about prosody who then consciously inserts the sound changes at line end and line beginning.
+- That sandhi effects are present in the spoken language but unrepresented in the main body of the text; the line break causes an uncertainty for the writer about prosody, who then consciously inserts the sound changes at line end and line beginning.

 I think the first scenario is unlikely.
 It requires the text to be shot through with sandhi effects, when we know it is actually pretty regular, and the writer to consider the line break a real pause.